-- This page presents a list of the members of the Accrediting Commission and the Commission staff.
+- This page presents a list of the members of the Accrediting Commission.

 Sherrill Amador, Chair of the Commission, is a public member of the Commission.
 Dr. Amador began her service on the Commission July 1, 2004 after retiring from a 32-year career in community college education wherein she worked as an instructor in career and technical education, a dean, a vice president, and a president.
 Dr. Amador last worked at Palomar College as President.
 She holds a Doctorate of Education in Educational Leadership from University of San Diego, a Master of Arts Degree in Education from Azusa Pacific College, and a Bachelor of Science degree in Business Education from San Diego State University.
 She has served in leadership roles in the Association of California Community College Administrators, Community College League of California, Chief Executive Officers of the California Community Colleges, California Community College Chief Instructional Officers, and Southern California Chief Executive Officers of Community Colleges.
 She has served on many evaluation teams for the ACCJC and as team chair.
 Dr. Amador serves on the ACCJC's Substantive Change Committee of the Commission.